MHindermann/mas/text/text.md

 ## Data description

 Each Edoc item has 43 main data fields.
 Most of these data fields belong to the class of descriptive metadata.
 The data entry for an item's descriptive metadata is undertaken by the person who uploads the item which is (in most cases) one of the item's authors.
-Note that an item is first uploaded to the University of Basel's research database [https://www.forschdb2.unibas.ch](https://www.forschdb2.unibas.ch) before being automatically fed into Edoc.
+Note that an item is first uploaded to the University of Basel's research database ([https://www.forschdb2.unibas.ch](https://www.forschdb2.unibas.ch)) before being automatically fed into Edoc.
 There are explicit rules on how to enter the data as summarized in the user manual [@UniversitatBasel.2021].
 However, there is no (or at least no systematic) manual or automatic validation of the entered data.
 This means that some data fields are very heterogenous and require further parsing (see [section "Gold standard"](#gold-standard)).
-The data fields that are of interest to the project at hand are discussed in more detail in (see [section "Sample data set"](#sample-data-set) below).
+The data fields that are of interest to the project at hand are discussed in more detail in [section "Sample data set"](#sample-data-set) below.

 # Sample data set

-In this section, I will explain how the sample data set is selected and constructed.
+In this section, I will explain how the sample data set was selected and constructed.
 "Selection" hereby means the task of specifying a subset of the Edoc data; by "construction" I mean the task of implementing this selection.

 ## Selection